affect quality of care

 "We have to take into account the structural differences between the different types of care.
 Or we'll have to radically rethink.
 For example; nursing homes and home services could be transformed into one financial unit with a common use of resources.”

-Dan Lundgren successfully defended his thesis "Leadership, psychosocial work environment and satisfaction with elder care among care recipients" at the School of Health and Welfare, Jönköping University, on December 14th.
+Dan Lundgren successfully defended his thesis "Leadership, psychosocial work environment and satisfaction with elder care among care recipients" External link, opens in new window. at the School of Health and Welfare, Jönköping University, on December 14th.
 For more information, you are welcome to contact Dan Lundgren on phone 036-10 24 80 or by e-mail: email@example.com